-- The likelihood that the applicant's performance and discharge of duty will be adversely affected e.g. through adverse pressure or a conflict of interests; - The nature, number and seriousness of the offences or involvement in criminal activity and the time over which these took place; - Whether the circumstances are likely to bring discredit to or embarrass the police service or police force
+- The likelihood that the applicant's performance and discharge of duty will be adversely affected - e.g. through adverse pressure or a conflict of interests; - The nature, number and seriousness of the offences or involvement in criminal activity and the time over which these took place; - Whether the circumstances are likely to bring discredit to or embarrass the police service or police force

-A decision that an applicant is 'unsuitable' on the basis of relatives' convictions, intelligence material or his/her criminal associations will be taken by the Force Vetting Officer.
+A decision that an applicant is 'unsuitable' on the basis of relatives' convictions, intelligence material or his/her criminal associations will be taken by the ForceVetting Officer.
 The results of checks on relatives and associates will not be disclosed to an applicant.
-Any questions about this policy should be directed to the recruitment team.